 There are also a number of specialty organizations, such as the American Association For Justice , which offer online directories of their membership.
 Most lawyers with significant personal injury practices are members of the AAJ.
 However, most legal organizations are open to all attorneys, and membership means only that the attorney has paid the membership fee.

 A number of commercial on-line directories claim to screen their attorneys, or claim to list only highly qualified attorneys.
 Most are not being completely honest.
 Regardless of their promises, most on-line directories will list any personal injury lawyer who pays the required fee, and there is absolutely no guarantee that the listed attorneys are qualified to handle your case.

 There are also a large number of websites on the Internet which look informational, but in fact are owned by law firms.
 Be wary of any "injury information" site that lists law firms or offers lawyer referrals, particularly if it does not make obvious the identity of its sponsor.

-The issue of attorney advertising is addressed in the next two questions:
+The issue of attorney advertising is addressed in the following questions: